temporal-sa/temporal-order-management-demo/java/README.md

 ```

-Adding Nexus support for Java
+Adding Nexus support for Java.